zepgupta/timezones/README.md

 # Timezones App

+!The API key used in this application has expired, and so the application will not work as expected currently.

 The timezones app is a simple app that allows users to:
 * authenticate by logging in or creating an acount
 * USERS can edit their own profile